 I am delighted to be Patron of the Irrawaddy Literary Festival.
 The success of the inaugural festival, in February 2013, demonstrated the importance of this unique literary endeavour, which I hope will become an annual event.

 I look forward to taking part personally in the next Festival in 2014.
 The Festival will again provide a spotlight for some of the best of Burmese writing and bring to our attention some of the best of international authors.
 It is an exciting exchange which can only enhance our literary landscape.

-I am truly thrilled to share with you the exciting news that one of our own teachers, Tr.
-Brandilyn has been one of two winners in October’s Monument Books Essay Competition.
-This Competition holds as its grand prize a place at the Second Annual Irrawaddy Literature Festival in Mandalay (2014).
+I am truly thrilled to share with you the exciting news that one of our teachers, Tr.
+Brandilyn, has been one of two winners in October’s Monument Books Essay Competition.
+The grand prize was awarded at the Second Annual Irrawaddy Literature Festival in Mandalay (2014).
 I was at the first Annual Irrawaddy Literature Festival at Inya Lake Hotel earlier this year.
 It was a great pleasure to listen to Aung San Suu Kyi discuss the importance of literature in her life.
 I was especially touched by her support for mobile libraries to bring literature and books to the farthest village.
 It’s the kind of project that requires a lot of heart and dedication.

 The competition is open to essays in both Myanmar and English, and open to writers of all ages.
 Instructions are available on the Facebook pages of both Monument Books and the Irrawaddy Literature Festival.

 One of our teachers as well as a winner of the competition essay is as follow:

 As a child, some of my first memories stem from the story time my mother and I shared before she put me to sleep at night.
 It wasn’t until later that I truly understood the Frederick Douglas quote she used to always say to me.
 Once you learn to read, you are forever free.